 What to Pack:

 - London’s weather can be pretty unpredictable.
-I’ve been there for some of the hottest summer days on record but by the time August rolled around, I was in desperate need of fall sweaters and hunter wellies.
+I’ve been there for some of the hottest summer days on record but by the time August rolls around, I was in desperate need of fall sweaters and hunter wellies.
 Obviously what you pack varies from season to season but no matter the time of year, layering is key, and so is an umbrella.
 London also tends to bring out my ladylike style far more than edgy New York, so I tend to play into my idea of femininity.
 In central/west London, they are big into print and pattern, long sleeve dresses (think RIXO), whereas the east is a bit more streetwear inspired (think LES/Brooklyn).

 Where to Stay: